Scotland’S Hidden Secrets.

 A short drive down the Ayrshire coast offers some stunning views over the Firth of Clyde and this is where we took our first glimpse of the tiny 19th century fishing village called Dunure.
 Dunure is perhaps most famous for its ruined castle that hangs on the sea cliffs.
 Although it has been a ruin for at least three hundred years, Dunure Castle was once the main fortress of the powerful Kennedy family, the Earls of Cassilis.
 Today the Kennedys are much more closely associated with Culzean Castle, less than four miles down the coast.

 The village of Dunure and the Castle was also used in the TV show Outlander, appearing in seasons 3 and 4.
-The village harbour was transformed into the port where Jamie and Claire met Jared, and board the Artemis for their journey to Jamaica.
-The castle was also used for the scenes where Claire and Jamie watch young Ian swim out to Silkies’ Island.
+The harbour was transformed into the port where Jamie and Claire once again meet Jared, and board the Artemis for their journey to Jamaica and the castle was used for the scenes where Claire and Jamie watch young Ian swim out to Silkies’ Island.

 Culzean castle was our final location for the day as we followed the app route further down the coast.
 The castle itself is perched on the Ayrshire cliffs and was designed by the famous architect Robert Adam in the late 18th century.
 The castle is filled to the turrets with treasures that tell the stories of the people who lived here and guided tours are available.
 The castle also has strong link to President Eisenhower, as the top-floor apartment was presented to him for his lifetime in recognition of his role during World War II.